-What to wear for an interview in Fashion Industry
+What to Wear for an Interview in Fashion Industry

 Interviews don’t just check your skills for the job, but the hiring managers also check if you fit into the role offered to you and the organization’s professional environment.
-Having interacted with so many recruiters in the fashion industry, we have found few interesting facts about how to dress for an interview in fashion.
+Having interacted with so many recruiters in the fashion industry, we have found a few interesting facts about how to dress for an interview in fashion.
 Though there is no thumb rule as to what is right & what is wrong when it comes to the attire for an interview, there are certain facts that one should be aware of.
 So let’s get straight to the sum and substance and understand the nuances of dressing right for an interview.

 Understand the organization & the position you’re interviewing for:

 Since you know the organization you are going to be interviewed for, you can find out about the people you are expected to meet.
 Check the social media handles of the organization & the key people in the organization.
-Get to understand their culture, look at what they wear inside office and at the social gatherings.
-Most important people for you to look at will be the members of the team that you will join if you get selected.
+Get to understand their culture, and look at what they wear inside the office and at social gatherings.
+The most important people for you to look at will be the members of the team that you will join if you get selected.
 It’s about fitting well into the team & culture of the organization.
 So do your homework thoroughly & dress aptly based on your research.

 Be yourself: